Learn how you can use data files as a great way to manage configuration data or import an existing data set to Jekyll.

 This will output all of our staff information, including names, images, and links (just home pages for now) to their email/social media.
 If we want to add more information or more staff, it is now easier to manage.

-This is the end of the Jekyll Basics series.
+This is the end of the Jekyll beginner tutorial.
 We have dealt with all of the major topics in Jekyll and built a basic but decent-looking site.
 Hopefully you now feel confident putting together an easily maintainable static site.